Lankow/nfc-emulator/README.md

   "Aid": {
     "Add": ["A0000002471001", "A0000002471002"],   // optional AIDs to add
-    "Remove": ["A0000002471003"],                  // optional AIDs to remove "Clear": false                                 // set true to unregister all AIDs }
+    "Remove": ["A0000002471003"],                  // optional AIDs to remove "Clear": false,                                // set true to unregister all AIDs "Enabled": true                                // set false to block all NFC comms }
 }
 ```
 `Add` and `Remove` accept either a single string or an array of strings.
+`Enabled` toggles whether the phone responds to NFC readers.
+Disabling it removes the
+registered AIDs until it is re-enabled.

 #### `Comm`